zankia/damas-core/4-Specifications.md

 > The input accepts arrays for _id keys, as well as values "null".

 ### delete
-Permanently remove objects from the database
+Permanently remove one or more elements from the database specifying their identifier(s).

 #### HTTP Requests
 * `DELETE` `/api/delete/` `application/json` identifier string or array of identifier strings